flame-engine/flame/doc/flame/components.md

     SpriteAnimation.spriteList([sprite], stepTime: 1, loop: false)
       ..onFrame = (index) {
         if (index == 1) {
-          //do something for the second frame
+          // Do something for the second frame.
         }
       };
 ```